ajohnson7458/volante/README.md

 		someProp: true,
 		counter: 0,
 	},
-	data: {
+	data() { // as a function so it can be evaluated in context return {
 			// "private" data members for Spoke instance, not meant to be changed from
 			// outside the module but this is not enforced
 			privData: [1,2,3],
+		};
 	},
 	updated() {
 		// called automatically after props are updated in response to the